 Since the injury clinic specializes in orthopaedic injuries patients can be assured they’re being seen by experts trained in these sorts of injuries.
 There is no guessing at a potential problem, or waiting on a consult from a specialist.
 Another benefit to this specialization?
 Patients know other patients are only being seen for orthropaedic concerns as well.
 “So you’re less concerned about getting sick from others in the waiting room,” says English.
 “This is especially important during the current flu season.”

 The clinic not only helps people avoid long emergency room waits and risks, but high emergency room costs as well.
-Each patient is only billed for an office visit.
+Each patient is billed according to their insurance for a specialty clinic visit and services while at their visit.
 “It really ends up saving people time and money in the long run,” says English.

-Klemm says her total bill for treating her injured elbow was around 80 dollars – and that included a follow up visit after her initial consultation and diagnosis with Dr. English.
-She says for that she got top notch care she wouldn’t have gotten in such a timely manner otherwise.
+Klemm says she got top-notch care she wouldn’t have gotten in such a timely manner otherwise.
 “I think I got more specific care,” she says.
 “They’ve treated me very well.”

 We're sorry, currently this live video stream is only available inside of Utah or an approved RSL broadcast territory.